darriagada/Retro-Noise/README.md

 # Vintage Grit Textures
 A collection of animated vintage grit textures.

-Based on my previous [grunge textures pack](https://github.com/darriagada/Gritkit), you can use these as overlays in your videos to give them a more vintage _cartoony_ look just by drag & drop and little tweaking.
+Based on my previous [grunge textures pack](https://github.com/darriagada/Gritkit), you can use these as overlays in your videos to give them a more retro dirty look just by drag & drop and little tweaking.

 ### Download
 You can download the [latest release here](https://github.com/darriagada/vintage-grit-textures/releases) — Current version is **1.0**